 Somerville has invested considerable effort in creating an ethos of support for its students, and has devised its welfare structures with this in mind.
 Below you will find a long list of College officers who can assist you if and when you require support.
-The College's efforts are motivated not only by our 'duty of care' while students are affiliated with the College, but also from a strong belief that healthy and happy students perform better in their academic work, as members of the community, and in their extra-curricular pursuits.
+The College's efforts are motivated by a desire that all our students should be happy and healthy for their own sake but also a strong belief that healthy and happy students perform better in their academic work, as members of the community, and in their extra-curricular pursuits.

 Those College Officers with welfare responsibilities must sometimes exchange information about students in order to exercise their legal duty carefully, but in doing so they have specific codes of practice to ensure that they comply with legislation on data protection and confidentiality.
-More information about confidentiality can be found in the Somerville College Confidentiality Policy available here: https://www.some.ox.ac.uk/wp-content/uploads/2022/10/Somerville-College-Confidentiality-Guidance-Oct-2022.pdf.
+More information about confidentiality can be found in the Somerville College Confidentiality Policy available here.